Quansight/Quansight-website/apps/labs/posts/intel-oneapi-msvc-spin-scipy.md

 One of the advantages of `spin` is that it has fewer dependencies, which in turn means fewer points of failure.
 While this trade-off sacrifices some of the output’s polish, it greatly improves the reliability of the development process for SciPy.

-**Why not just fix `dev.py`?**

 You might wonder, "Why not just update `dev.py` to fix these issues?
 Why switch to a new third-party tool like `spin`?"

 One of the key reasons is that **`spin` is already widely used by other scientific computing projects** such as `numpy`, `scikit-image`, `solcore5`, `skmisc`, `PyFVS`, `sktree`, `dipy`, and many more (refer to [scientific-python/spin#62](https://github.com/scientific-python/spin/issues/62)).
 This means improvements made to `spin` will automatically benefit SciPy.
-Additionally, any limitations we encounter in `spin` will be addressed through Pull Requests, making it a two-way connection: SciPy benefits from other projects (via `spin`), and those projects benefit from improvements made by SciPy.
+Additionally, any limitations we encounter in `spin` will be addressed through upstream contributions to the project, making it a two-way connection: SciPy benefits from other projects contributing to `spin`, and those projects benefit from improvements made by the SciPy team to `spin`.

 Let me share three significant examples of this two-way connection,